mongodb/chatbot/docs/docs/server/verified-answers.md

 You now have access to the `verified-answers` CLI in your shell.

 :::note
-You only need to build the CLI the first time you use it and any time you want to apply updates in the future.
+You will need to build the CLI:

+- the first time you use it
+- to change an environment variables defined in the `.env` file
+- to apply future feature updates
 :::

 ### 3. Import Your Verified Answers